I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 Think about the gift receiver’s favorite things.
 Do they have a favorite show, movie, city, cartoon character?
 Look for gifts that feature these themes.
 They can be as tasteful or tacky as that person’s personality.
 That doesn't necessarily mean it coincides with your personal preferences.

 If your grandma loves leopard print, get the leopard print top over the plain one.
 Does your dad only like a particular brand of shoes?
 Get him that brand.
 Think about what they would like and in what style they would like it.
-If your sister loves Paris, France think would she like earrings shaped like the Eiffel Tower, or would she rather just have a canvas painting of the city on her wall?
+If your sister loves Paris, think about whether she would she like earrings shaped like the Eiffel Tower, or would she rather just have a canvas painting of the city on her wall?

 Whatever you do, don't try to get them interested in your hobbies and interests through a gift.
 Your wife isn't going to want a pink fishing rod if she's never fished a day in her life.
 Your husband isn't going to want a pair of skinny jeans if he's always worn boot cut.
 Gift-giving isn't the time to make people try new things.
 It's about appealing to their tastes and preferences.

 4. Don't Give Out Only Lottery Tickets